florentbr/SeleniumBasic/README.md

 A Selenium based browser automation framework for VB.Net, Visual Basic Applications and VBScript.
 This repository made modifications to the Driver Library path based on the Floren (original author)'s suggestion: https://gist.github.com/florentbr/6be960752fc852ee99eece6b4acb8ba7

+This repository by default has also included the references files and other files needed for executing SeleniumBasicSetup.iss with Inno Setup directly after acquisition.

 In order to rebuild the binary exe file:
 1. First obtain/update the reference files in the References folder.
 If the files are missing, try to extract them from the original build (by Floren) and put them there.
 2. Execute build-setup.py.
 Make sure that the softwares mentioned in the file are installed.